subhajitdutta847-sketch/combined-snowflake-databricks-repo/README.md

 # 🚀 Databricks Data Engineering Pipeline (S3 + Delta Lake)

 A cloud-based data engineering pipeline built using Databricks (Apache Spark) and AWS S3, designed to process, transform, and enrich country-level economic and population data.

+## 📌 Project Overview

+This project builds an end-to-end ETL pipeline in Databricks that:

+- Reads raw CSV data from AWS S3
+- Cleans and transforms datasets using Spark
+- Joins multiple datasets (fact + dimension model)
+- Creates enriched datasets
+- Stores output in Delta Lake format
+- Makes data available for analytics and dashboards